Harnessing third-parties for value creation has been saved

 Better reputation and brand management: Accelerated news cycles, the rise of social media, and an increasing allegiance to brands with strong ethical and sustainability values.
 These trends have amplified the scope and speed at which brands can become subject to negative ramifications.
 Even if the cause may originate elsewhere, it’s the enterprise that suffers.
 Often with lasting impact on brand reputation.

 Improved margins and better cost control: Aside from simply reducing risk exposure, EERM can provide opportunities to rethink practices as well as drive value and competitive advantage.
-For example, supplier rationalization and consolidation can result in better pricing, enhanced reliability, improvements in meeting service level agreements, and other synergies.
+For example, supplier rationalisation and consolidation can result in better pricing, enhanced reliability, improvements in meeting service level agreements, and other synergies.
 Or in the instance of a business partnership, how you assess and govern strategic, reputational, and geopolitical risks can reduce exposure to unforeseen operating challenges.
 It can also allow you to proactively manage market and product strategy to mitigate financial losses.

 In other words, don’t simply look at managing risk as a means to protect value but also a means to create value.
 Consider the upside and the opportunity to enable innovation and facilitate expansion into new markets.
-Or even gain access to skills and capabilities not available inside your organization.
+Or even gain access to skills and capabilities not available inside your organisation.

 How can you get there?

-You can enhance your EERM, but recognize that it’s easy to get overwhelmed when first considering the complexity of the extended enterprise, risk and cost consequences, and strategic opportunities.
+You can enhance your EERM, but recognise that it’s easy to get overwhelmed when first considering the complexity of the extended enterprise, risk and cost consequences, and strategic opportunities.
 We believe the focus should be on starting deliberately and thoughtfully and then building from there.

 Who are you really doing business with?
 If you don’t know, find out.
 Those relationships and risks can provide you with a clearer line of sight into your extended enterprise ecosystem.
 And the starting point to develop a more mature EERM approach.